In this article:

 The Bell 222 is a twin-engine light utility helicopter that can be configured in 5 or 6-seat executive layouts, or can accommodate up to 8 passengers in a utility configuration, with a bench seat at the back for three, which fits into the L-shape of the fuel tank behind it.
-The Bell 222 is powered by two 592shp Avco-Lycoming LTS 101 650C-3 engines and introduced the use of the Noda Matic vibration reduction system developed for the 214ST, stub wings housing the retractable undercarriage, provision for IFR avionics, and dual hydraulic and electrical systems.
+The helicopter is powered by two 592shp Avco-Lycoming LTS 101 650C-3 engines and introduced the use of the Noda Matic vibration reduction system developed for the 214ST, stub wings housing the retractable undercarriage, provision for IFR avionics, and dual hydraulic and electrical systems.
 The Bell 222 has been used for both business and utility operations (especially in the oil related work) around the world.
 Deliveries of the 222 began in 1980.

 Aired from Jan.
 22, 1984, until Aug.
 7, 1987 Airwolf plot featured an enigmatic loner at the behest of a shadowy government organization stealing a supersonic military helicopter from its twisted creator and using it to fight the bad guys around the world.